pushpa-raj-dangi/antispark/README.md

 ## Artispark

-Artispark is a web application that provides personalized recommendations using a cosine similarity algorithm.
-Built with .NET Core Web API, React, and Python, it aims to deliver a seamless user experience with robust backend services and interactive frontend features.
+Artispark is a web-based art-sharing application built with .NET Core Web API, React, and Python.
+It allows users to share their artwork, engage with others through likes and comments, and receive personalized recommendations based on their interactions.

 ## Features